MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0092-applicationmanifestmustspecifyapplicationinsightsresource.md

 Including both of the properties will trigger a compiler error, so make sure to use only one.
 Using the `applicationInsightsConnectionString` property is preferred when available.

-See [JSON Files](../devenv-json-files.md), for additional information about the manifest of extensions (app.json).
+For additional information about the manifest of extensions (app.json), see [JSON Files](../devenv-json-files.md).

 ## Code example triggering the rule